 So, instead of making a down payment of $3000 or $4000, put that money into a separate bank account and make your higher lease payments out of that account.

-In fact, if you choose an interest-bearing account, you may actually earn a few dollars in the process.
+If you choose an interest-bearing account, you may earn a few dollars in the process.

 Drive-off fees are lease-related fees required to drive your car off the lot, such as a security deposit, acquisition fee, service fees, and drive-out charges or similar.

 Finance It All and Still Save

-By rolling all of these fees into your monthly lease payment, you are able to drive off the lot with absolutely no money tied up in your new car and all of it in your bank account.
+By rolling all of these fees into your monthly lease payment, you can drive off the lot with absolutely no money tied up in your new car and all of it in your bank account.

 You will find that even if you do roll all of these fees into your monthly payment, the monthly payment will usually still be much less than a monthly car payment required with a standard vehicle purchase.

 So, when you are trying to arrange to finance for your next new car or truck purchase, you always need to consider the initial costs, as well as the longer-term financial picture.

 Under ideal conditions, you always want to maximize the power of your capital while retaining as many options as possible.